-The UEFA EURO 2020 championships have been postponed until 2021 due to the current coronavirus outbreak.
+The UEFA EURO 2020 championships were postponed until 2021 due to the coronavirus pandemic.
+The tournament is now running from 11 June to 11 July 2021.

-If you were planning on visiting London during the tournament, visit the official UEFA website for full information.
+If you're planning on visiting London during the tournament, visit the official UEFA website for full information.

-London is looking forward to hosting an incredible tournament as soon as we are able, along with the 11 other host cities in Europe.
+London is looking forward to hosting an incredible tournament, along with the 11 other host cities in Europe.

 When and where is EURO 2020 held?